-Yes, Manaslu Circuit Trek falls under the restricted area of Nepal and it is mandatory to have an authorized agency to apply for a permit and also it is mandatory to trek with government authorized local guide which your agency will help you to provide.
+Yes, Manaslu Circuit Trek falls under the restricted area of Nepal and it is mandatory to have an authorized agency to apply for a permit also it is mandatory to trek with government authorized local guide which your agency will help you to provide.

 Can a solo trekker trek to Manaslu Circuit Trek?

-No, solo trekkers are not allowed to trek into Manaslu Circuit Trek, as this falls under a restricted area of high altitude bordering with Tibet.
+No, solo trekkers are not allowed to trek into Manaslu Circuit Trek, as this falls under a restricted area of high altitude bordering Tibet.
 Further, trekkers need a special permit and a registered guide for the Manaslu Circuit Trek.

 How difficult is Manaslu Circuit Trek?

 Manaslu Circuit Trek is a moderate hike into the Himalayas of Nepal, taking us to the highest altitude of 5123 meters.
-This will be an off-the-beaten trail with fewer trekkers due to its restriction but with the majestic view never to miss.
+This will be an off-the-beaten trail with fewer trekkers due to its restriction but with a majestic view never to miss.

 Are there sufficient lodges and tea houses in Manaslu Circuit Trek?

-Manaslu Circuit Trek is an off-the-beaten trail mainly inhabited by Tibetan origin.
+Manaslu Circuit Trek is an off-the-beaten trail mainly inhabited of Tibetan origin.
 There are limited trekkers in the Manaslu region, due to its restrictedness to control trekkers there are a limited number of lodges and tea-houses mainly operated by a local family but are sufficient enough for the trekkers to spend over-night with all lavish meals.

 How expensive is Manaslu Circuit Trek?